 3. Pack Your Devices in Your Carry-On Luggage

 As much as possible, don’t put your devices into checked luggage where there’s a chance that they might get stolen.
 You want to keep your electronic devices safe, so it’s best that they’re with you all the time.
 That’s why it’s safer if you take them with you by packing them into your personal bag or carry-on bag.
 If they’re in your checked luggage, they’re more susceptible to being stolen.

 Read Next: Best 17-Inch Laptop Backpacks in 2022

 4. Remember: Security Officers Are Allowed to Turn It On

 Sometimes, security officers randomly inspect devices as they look for illegal data.
+This also includes torrented books, movies, and music.
 If you are singled out and they ask you to turn on your device so they can go through it, don’t panic and just let them do their job.
 If they are unable to find anything, they will clear you and you will be able to proceed with your trip.

 5. Be Careful When Using Free WiFi

 When you’re at the airport, you can use the free internet service to keep in touch with family and friends or send some emails for work.
 Nevertheless, remember that any information you key will not be secure.
 This includes passwords and account numbers.

 That’s why you shouldn’t shop or make any bank transactions when using a free WiFi service.
 Your information can easily be picked up by anyone who has proper systems and equipment in place.
 Identity theft is a huge concern and you should take steps to keep your personal information secure when you travel.

 Read Next: Can I Use My Mobile Data During the Flight?